pigram86/chef-repo/cookbooks/mysql/README.md

 * `node['mysql']['allow_remote_root']` - If true Sets root access from '%'.
 If false deletes any non-localhost root users.

 By default, MySQL comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.
-This will also drop any user privileges to the test databae and any DB named test_% .
+This will also drop any user privileges to the test database and any DB named test_% .

 * `node['mysql']['remove_test_database']` - Delete the test database and access to it.